pu2clr/PIC16F/projects/10-74HC595/README.md

-# PIC and 74HC595 Shift Register device
+# PIC10F200 and 74HC595 Shift Register device

 The 74HC595 is a widely-used integrated circuit in digital electronics, known as a Serial-in, Parallel-out Shift Register.
 This device is essential for expanding the output capabilities of microcontrollers while minimizing the number of required I/O pins.
 Here's a detailed description of the 74HC595: